-Yanaka Ginza Access Info: Yanaka Ginza is a short walk from Nippori Station on the JR Yamanote line.
+Yanaka Ginza Access Info: Yanaka Ginza is a short walk from Nippori Station on the JR Yamanote Line.

 For something really eye-catching, try the rainbow cheese toast filled with bright, multicolored gooey cheese that stretches enticingly as you pull it apart or take a bite.

-Harajuku Access Info: Harajuku Station is on the JR Yamanote line, and the Meiji-jingu-mae subway station is just a short walk away.
+Harajuku Access Info: Harajuku Station is on the JR Yamanote Line, and the Meiji-jingu-mae subway station is just a short walk away.

-Sugamo Access Info: Jizo-dori Shopping Street is a short walk from Sugamo Station on the JR Yamanote and Mita subway lines.
+Sugamo Access Info: Jizo-dori Shopping Street is a short walk from Sugamo Station on the JR Yamanote and Mita lines.

 This nostalgic Sunamachi Ginza Shopping Street in Tokyo's shitamachi (downtown) area boasts 670 meters of stores selling everything from traditional Japanese sweets and tea to yummy street food.
-It's a wonderful spot to sample authentic eats such as freshly-fried kakiage (mixed tempura), soft steamed buns packed with meat and vegetables, and red date chimaki.
+It's a wonderful spot to sample authentic eats such as freshly fried kakiage (mixed tempura), soft steamed buns packed with meat and vegetables, and red date chimaki.
 This consists of sticky rice wrapped in a bamboo leaf with a stewed red date filling that’s deliciously sweet and syrupy.

-Musashi Koyama Shopping Street Access Info: At the east exit of Musashi Koyama Station, on the Tokyu Meguro line.
+Musashi Koyama Shopping Street Access Info: At the east exit of Musashi-Koyama Station, on the Tokyu Meguro Line.

-Said to be Tokyo’s longest shopping street at 1.3 kilometers, Togoshi Ginza Shotengai was actually built using bricks from the high-end Ginza district after the latter was destroyed in the Great Kanto Earthquake of 1923.
+Said to be Tokyo’s longest shopping street at 1.3 kilometers, Togoshi Ginza Shopping Street was actually built using bricks from the high-end Ginza district after the latter was destroyed in the Great Kanto Earthquake of 1923.
 The classic Tokyo street food to sample here is breaded potato croquettes, as well as rich and juicy menchi katsu cutlets.
-Don’t miss the unique oden croquettes, which are mouthwateringly crisp on the outside, beautifully fluffy on the inside, and incorporate the dashi flavor of the oden broth.
+Don’t miss the unique oden croquettes, which are mouthwateringly crisp on the outside, beautifully fluffy on the inside and incorporate the dashi flavor of the oden broth.